Roadkill cuisine: Preparation

 Buck Peterson has written a number of recipe books for this food source including Original Road Kill Cookbook, The International Road Kill Cookbook and The Totaled Roadkill Cookbook.
 Roadkill Cooking for Campers by Charles Irion gives advice on outdoor cooking of roadkill.
-The more discerning may prefer Jeff Eberbaugh's Gourmet Style Road Kill Cooking, which gives advice on converting roadside opossum, deer, turtle or skunk carcasses into tasty treats including squirrel pot pie, groundhog hoagies, creamed coon casserole and road kill stir fry.
+The more discerning may prefer Jeff Eberbaugh's Gourmet Style Road Kill Cooking, which gives advice on converting roadside opossum, deer, turtle or skunk carcasses into dishes including squirrel pot pie, groundhog hoagies, creamed coon casserole and road kill stir fry.

 Thomas K. Squier, a former Special Forces survival school instructor, argues that wild meat is free of the steroids and additives found in commercial meat, and is an economical source of protein.
 His book The wild and free cookbook includes a section devoted to locating, evaluating, preparing and cooking roadkill.

 Not all sources are serious.
 According to some, raccoon or opossum are preferable to squirrel, and the taste is improved by aging and marinating the meat in roadside oil and grease before preparing a stew.
 Alternative recipes for roadkill include raccoon kebabs, moose-and-squirrel meat balls, Pennsylvania possum pot pie and skunk skillet stew.
-Some of these website recipes are strictly humorous in intent and may pose health hazards, possibly severe, if taken seriously.
+Some of these website recipes are strictly humorous in intent and warn readers that consumption may pose health hazards, possibly severe, if taken seriously.

 There are various intergrades between an animal which has been squashed flat, and an animal which has been hit glancingly and thrown onto the verge.
 An example of the latter would be a cock pheasant which flew up and tried to challenge a passing car and was thrown on the verge with its skull crushed but no other damage.

 As a guide to edibility, the mnemonic "How fresh is it?
 How flat is it?" serves to remind the would-be eater of the two main characteristics to check before preparing roadkill.